Australia is a developed country and its major cities feature in top 10 cities to live every year. But, it is definitely not equal to America.

 #8 Costco Kirkland Expensive than Other Brands

 Costco is one store that gives you look and feel of USA store.
 Most of the product range will also sound same as they probably import all their products from their global warehouse.
-Your Costco membership works globally.
+Your US Costco membership will work in Australia as it works globally.

 The only fact that pinched me was their own brand Kirkland costs more than regular brands in Australia!
 Wow.